PhoenixTales/phoenix-docs/story/npcs/npc-structure.md

 ## Numbers of Individual Names

 On one hand we have this large number of ~425 NPCs in the game.
 While in the Phoenix Pitch and at other places they mentioned "250 NPCs".
 We have to assume that there were meant to be about 250 NPCs which the player could actually deal with and talk to; while we cannot say for sure how many of these NPCs were supposed to have an individual name.

-When counting the number of NPCs with an individual name in the release version (1.06) there are 17 "diggers", 12 (so called) "shadows", 19 guards, 5 barons, 7 firemages (counting Xardas), 6 watermages, 6 peasants, just 2 scrapers, 21 (so called) "orgas", 9 mercs, 16 novices, 8 templars and 9 gurus, which are just 137 NPCs in total.
+When counting the number of NPCs with an individual name in the release version (1.06) there are 17 "diggers", 12 "shadows", 19 guards, 5 barons, 7 firemages (counting Xardas), 6 watermages, 6 peasants, just 2 scrapers, 21 "orgas", 9 mercs, 16 novices, 8 templars and 9 gurus, which are just 137 NPCs in total.
 Although you could add a few nameless gate guards to the list that the player is also talking to.

-When counting in v1.00 we have 20 diggers, 13 shadows, 22 guards, 5 barons, 7 firemages, 6 watermages, 6 peasants, 15 scrapers, 23 orgas, 8 mercs, 11 novices, 7 templars and 9 gurus, which are 152 in total with an individual name.
+When counting in v1.00 we have 20 diggers, 13 shadows, 22 guards, 5 barons, 7 firemages, 6 watermages, 6 peasants, 15 scrapers, 23 orgas, 8 mercs, 11 novices, 7 templars and 9 gurus; 152 in total with an individual name.

 When counting in v0.94 we have 20 diggers, 20 shadows, 20 guards, 5 barons, 7 firemages, 6 watermages, 7 peasants, 21 scrapers, 21 orgas (Quentin's gang were not added), 8 mercs, 10 novices, 6 templars and 9 gurus, 160 in total with an individual name.

 While it is true that some additional names were actually added in later versions, it is much more often the case, that an individually named NPC was removed in following versions to become an ambient NPC.
 There are more individually named NPCs the further we go back in time until most likely ~0.7 or ~0.8, where the biggest cuts in the story were made.

-For this we find additional confirmation in the Story v3.3 document.
-There are, for instance: 18-21 individual templar names (of which only 5-8 do still exist in any version of the game that is available to us), 26-31 Novice names (of which only 7 exist in the available versions), 13 merc names (of which 8 exist) and 17 peasant names (only 7 known from the versions).
+We find additional confirmation in the Story v3.3 document.
+There are alone 18-21 individual templar names (of which only 5-8 do still exist in any version of the game available to us), 26-31 Novice names (of which only 7 exist in the available versions), 13 merc names (of which 8 exist) and 17 peasant names (only 7 known from the versions).

 As you see: While the total number of NPCs went up in course of development and is indeed larger than it was meant to be according to the early concepts, the number of NPCs with an individual name, that the player should have been able to talk to, was *continuously* reduced further and further from version to version at least to a specific point.
 When going back to v0.56c there were some nameless NPCs, but in v0.64b, even if the camp was obviously not finished at the time, every NPC had an individual name.
 We cannot say for sure how it was done in ~0.7 onwards, but when looking at gameplay videos from ~v0.7 we can still see every gate guard having a name and we do not know a single screenshot of a no-name NPC of this particular version.

-This may have started to change in about v0.8-v0.9.
-On screenshots of this version we see some nameless diggers, peasants, shadows, novices, guards, mercs and even firemages and orebarons.
+This may have started to change in ~v0.8-v0.9.
+On screenshots of this version we see nameless diggers, peasants, shadows, novices, guards, mercs and even firemages and orebarons.
 But the confusing thing is that it is Diego when we see the "Shadow" description.
-We see a no-name "Circle of Fire Mage" description when it is Milten.
-It is Lee with the no-name "Mercenary" description, although we know for sure that these NPCs already had their names at this stage of development.
+We see a no-name "Circle of Fire Mage" description when it is about Milten.
+It is Lee with the no-name "Mercenary" description etc. But we know for sure that these NPCs already had their names at this point.
 One reason for this may have been a change in the structure of the NPC scripts.
 In 0.56c every NPC had a "name" and a "slot".

 ```
    name[0] =   "Looser, der ";
    slot =	   "Magierlehrling";

    name =	   "(neuer Bauer)";
    slot =	   "Bauer";
 ```

 That said, the slot seems to have contained the general description, such as the guild or a rank in their guild, while the name contained the actual individual name to be given.
 In 0.64b the "slot" was removed for many NPC scripts, only the name remained, but it stayed for others and for the player characters in particular.
 In any way, it might be that in 0.74b there was a similar system in place where NPCs may have had their names already - conceptually - but were displayed in the game via their guild/rank description only.
 And it may also be possible, as some traces suggest, that they experimented with a feature similar to what they would later implement in the Sequel (here on an individual case by case basis) for immersion, where NPCs are displayed as nameless in general until you get to know their name.